mvisonneau/gitlab-ci-pipelines-exporter/examples/quickstart/README.md

 ### Checkout prometheus targets and available metrics

-You can open this URL in your browser and should see the exporter is being configured and polled correctly:
+You can open this URL in your browser and should see the exporter is being configured and pulled correctly:

 [http://localhost:9090/targets](http://localhost:9090/targets)